Falastin

+Falastin was founded by Issa El-Issa, who was joined by his paternal cousin Yousef El-Issa.
+Both El-Issas were Arab Christians, opponents of Zionism and of British administration.
+The newspaper was initially focused on the Arab struggle against Greek clerical hegemony of the Jerusalem Orthodox Church, known as the Arab Orthodox Movement, which Falastin's founders led.
+It was also the country's fiercest and most consistent critic of Zionism, denouncing it as a threat to Palestine's Arab population.
+The newspaper, which addressed its readers as Palestinians since its inception, helped shape Palestinian identity and was shut down several times by the Ottoman and British authorities, most of the time due to complaints made by Zionists.

 As Palestine's most prominent newspaper, its circulation was estimated to be 3,000 in 1929 (the year it became a daily).
 Although a modest figure, it was almost double that of its nearest competitor.
 However, the standing of Falastin was challenged in 1934 by the Jaffa-based Al Difa newspaper, which soon surpassed it in circulation.
-Both dailies witnessed steady improvements, and their competition marked Palestinian public life till 1948.Falastin was founded by Issa El-Issa, who was joined by his paternal cousin Yousef El-Issa.
-Both El-Issas were Arab Christians, opponents of Zionism and of British administration.
-The newspaper was initially focused on the Arab struggle against Greek clerical hegemony of the Jerusalem Orthodox Church, known as the Arab Orthodox Movement.
-It was also the country's fiercest and most consistent critic of the Zionist movement, denouncing it as a threat to Palestine's Arab population.
-It helped shape Palestinian identity.Falastin, fleeing the fighting in Jaffa during the 1948 Arab–Israeli War, relocated to East Jerusalem in the West Bank which then came under Jordanian control.
-The newspaper continued to be published until 1967 when it was merged with Al-Manar to produce Jordanian-based Ad-Dustuor newspaper in Amman that is still published to this day.
+Both dailies witnessed steady improvements, and their competition marked Palestinian public life until 1948.Falastin, forced to leave Jaffa during the 1948 Arab–Israeli War, relocated to East Jerusalem in the West Bank which then came under Jordanian control.
+The newspaper continued to be published until 1967, when it was merged with Al-Manar to produce Jordanian-based Ad-Dustour newspaper.

+History

+Background

+Falastin was established on 14 January 1911 by Issa El-Issa and Yousef El-Issa, two Palestinian Arab Christian cousins from the coastal city of Jaffa in Palestine.
+It was among a handful of newspapers to have emerged from the region following the 1908 Young Turk Revolution in the Ottoman Empire which lifted press censorship.